elkarel/afriend/README.md

-# afriend
+# A Friend

-A Flask REST API that runs DeepSeek locally (via Ollama) and keeps per-phone-number chat history as Markdown files.
+A Flask chatting REST API that runs keeps per-phone-number chat history as locally stored Markdown files.

 ## Requirements